As the sun causes the steady drip, drip, drip of melting snow on rooftops of houses and businesses, the weight of the snow gradually decreases.

 Metal roofs can present a problem.
 The longer snow stays on a metal roof the more pressure it puts on the roof and it tends to bend.
 It can take stress but not for extended periods of time.
 Flat metal is not as strong as bent metal.
 So bent metal is used for roofing purposes.

-Page 2 of 2 - The awning in front of Fabulous Finds is now supported with a pair of poles.
+The awning in front of Fabulous Finds is now supported with a pair of poles.
 The metal rods holding the awning have been there for a long time.

 Metal gets fatigued the longer it is in place and the poles holding the awning in place has been there for a long time.